 Nestled in the elbow of Cape Cod, Brewster is a charming hamlet with classic New England flair.
 Power up for the day in the airy Brewster Fish House, where the local cod fish and chips are a cult favorite (get there early—they don’t take reservations), then dive into the 1900-acre expanse of thick oak woods and sun-lit, glacier-formed ponds at Nickerson State Park.
-The 22-mile Cape Cod Rail Trail, once used by the Old Colony Railroad Company, connects Brewster with Wellfleet and Dennis and can be traversed by foot, bike and horseback.
+The 22-mile Cape Cod Rail Trail, once used by the Old Colony Railroad Company, connects Brewster with Wellfleet and Dennis and can be traversed by foot, bike, and horseback.
 Or, spend the day at the beach (our favorite spot is Crosby Landing), where low tide reveals a mile stretch of sand.
-End the evening with a sundowner on the sprawling terrace at Ocean Edge Resort.
+End the evening with a sundowner on the sprawling terrace at The Mansion at Ocean Edge.

 St. Michaels, Maryland

-Fronting the Chesapeake Bay, St. Michaels is a low-key escape just a quick hop from D.C., Philly and Baltimore.
-Take the 90-minute Frederic Douglass walking tour with the St. Michaels Museum to learn more about the iconic slave-turned-abolitionist, then wander the town’s quaint sidestreets; you’ll find a selection of carefully edited antique shops like Guilford & Company, which specializes in estate jewelry, from Boucheron to Bvlgari.
-Come nighttime, locals pack the tables at Ava’s Pizzeria & Wine Bar, as much for the vino as for the the oak-fired prosciutto, arugula and balsamic pizza.
+Fronting the Chesapeake Bay, St. Michaels is a low-key escape just a quick hop from D.C., Philly, and Baltimore.
+Take the 90-minute Frederic Douglass walking tour with the St. Michaels Museum to learn more about the iconic slave-turned-abolitionist, then wander the town’s quaint sidestreets; you’ll find a selection of carefully edited antique shops like Guilford & Company, which specializes in estate jewelry, from Boucheron to Bulgari.
+Come nighttime, locals pack the tables at Ava’s Pizzeria & Wine Bar, as much for the vino as for the the oak-fired prosciutto, arugula, and balsamic pizza.

 Martha’s Vineyard, Massachusetts

-The Vineyard has been a preppy-chic getaway off Cape Cod since the Kennedy days (the old family compound was just sold).
+The Vineyard has been a preppy-chic getaway off Cape Cod since the Kennedy days (the old family compound was sold a few years ago).
 The best way to explore the island is from the seat of a Fuji carbon bike, available for day rentals from Edgartown Bicycles (we love the 18-mile round-trip trail between Edgartown and Vineyard Haven).
-You’ll need to unwind after the ride, so head to Lucy Vincent Beach, with its crystal-blue water, pristine sand and craggy cliffs.
-For dinner, L’etoile is a must, loved for its on-point desserts like Toasted Coconut Rum Creme Brulee.
+You’ll need to unwind after the ride, so head to Lucy Vincent Beach, with its crystal-blue water, pristine sand, and craggy cliffs.
+For dinner, L’etoile is a must, loved for its on-point desserts like Toasted Coconut Rum Creme Brûlée.